 - Cabbage is a late-season garden and early-season favorite that even beginner gardeners find tempting to include in their gardening plan.

-- It’s a powerhouse of minerals, vitamins, and antioxidants—all working in harmony to keep the body in perfect balance.
+- It’s a powerhouse of minerals, vitamins, and antioxidants—all working harmoniously to keep the body in perfect balance.

-- Though the growing and care process may be a daunting task, it’s a sure rewarding project!
+- Though the growing and care process may be daunting, it’s a rewarding project!
 Give it a try today and enjoy fresh cabbage throughout the season!